 *** Gen. 1:31; 6:5-6; 1 Sam.
 15:22; Jer.
 19:5, 32:35; Isa.
 5:4; Zeph.
 3:5; Ecc.
 7:29; Matt.
 6:10; Lk.
 7:30; 1 Cor.
 14:33; Heb.
 1:9; James 1:13; 1 John 1:5

-The unsettling story of Ananais and Sapphira is found in Acts chapter five.
-The first two verses summarise the story:
+This unsettling story can be found in Acts chapter five.
+The narrative is summarised in the first two verses:

 “Ananias, together with his wife Sapphira, also sold a piece of property.
 With his wife’s full knowledge, he kept back part of the money for himself, but brought the rest and put it at the apostles’ feet.”